y-z-zhang/net-sync-sym/README.md

 3. `lbmap.m`

-  Colormap file used for the plots in examples.m.
+  Colormap file used for the plots in `examples.m`.
 Blue corresponds to positive values and red to negative values.
 This file is modified from [Light Bartlein Color Maps](https://www.mathworks.com/matlabcentral/fileexchange/17555-light-bartlein-color-maps) by Robert Bemis.

 4. random_net.txt